 Admitted or current Macalester students with disabilities may request accommodations for academic courses or other programs/services.
 It is the responsibility of the student to make their disability status and subsequent need for accommodations known to Macalester via Disability Services.
 Our goal is to make the accommodation process easy to access via these steps:

 Some basic information on disability and reasonable accommodations:

-2) Schedule and complete an intake with DS Staff:
+Schedule and complete an intake with DS Staff:

 Students can provide documentation by uploading to the AIM database by logging in with their 1600 Grand credentials or emailing: email@example.com.

-4) Reasonable Accommodation Determination:
+Reasonable Accommodation Determination:

 After these steps have been completed, Disability Services staff will make a determination about what, if any, accommodations are appropriate based on the student’s functional limitations.
 Students should be aware that accommodations vary and determining what is reasonable for a course or program is based on what is essential in the course collaboratively with faculty, there may be timelines or additional information.
-Accommodations can take time to set up, so students should do this as early in the term and follow up on any concerns in a timely way.
+Accommodations can take time to set up, so students should do this as early in the semester as possible.